TRENDMizzou/TREND-manual/manual/GUI/trendmaingui.md

-## Introduction to Graphic User Interface of TREND
-### Description:
-Both GUI and command-line versions of TREND are available.
-The arguments and usages of GUI panels are briefly introduced below.
-Detailed explainations of choices of arguments and parameters are provided in the [manual for command-line versions](./manual.md).
 ### Trendmain - Obtain Principal Components from a series of 2D Measurements
 - Launch using `trendmaingui.exe` or `trendmaingui.app`.
 In the  left side bar, there are for different modes to choose from: **`basic`**, **`all_purpose`**,